len-art/logger-app/README.md

 ## Linting

-Files are lintend with https://github.com/okonet/lint-staged. lint-staged is triggered with a pre-commit hook.
+Files are linted with https://github.com/okonet/lint-staged. lint-staged is triggered with a pre-commit hook.
 The hook is set automatically when you run boiler install.
 You can configure linter inside `.eslintrc`.
 Basic setup uses airbnb linter config with a few custom rules.

 ## Aliases